angus-ai/angus-sdk-python/docs/source/index.rst

 Process a job
 +++++++++++++

-Heach `̀ Service`̀  resource contains a jobs sub-resource that is the list of processed jobs.
+Each ``Service`` resource contains a jobs sub-resource that is the list of processed jobs.
 This resource enables job manipulation (list, create, delete).
 The SDK provides a easy way to create a new job: